 Those who have suffered from the grave disease and fought it are still facing the consequences and side effects of Covid-19.
 This has taught us the most valuable lesson of keeping our health a priority.
 Everything is directly proportional to health after all.

 A healthy body is very important for a healthy mind.
 You can always have a backup plan by spending or investing in health insurance and other heal related policies.
 After all, health is our priority.

 This lockdown has been tough for many of us.
 On one hand, where people were working from home, some were stuck away from their families in different cities.
 We have learnt another important lesson in the lockdown.
 No matter what, family and friends are important and they play a vital role in our life and mental health.

-Even though we are maintaining social distancing to fight the pandemic, people have been connecting in the lockdown through the calls, videocalls and all other possible resources; thanks to technology.
+Even though we are maintaining social distancing to fight the pandemic, people have been connecting in the lockdown through calls, video calls and all other possible resources; thanks to technology.
 They cared for each other and want to know the well-being of one another.
-This year has taught us to value our relationship with our friends and family.
+This year has taught us to value our relationships with our friends and family.

 Mental Health Is Important

 Mental health is one of the most important aspects of our life.
 Good mental strength is directly proportional to physical health.
 In 2020, many people were in distress due to everything that has been going around.
 People lost their loved ones, their jobs, businesses etc.

 Not just this but the news of millions of deaths globally has also affected us in one way or other.
 Due to job losses, many people suffered from distress, depression, and anxiety.
 Many people attempt to end their lives and many did, due to the challenging situations this pandemic has brought in front of us.

 2020 has awakened us to recognize mental health and take it seriously.
 It is really important to address mental health and help people who are suffering from distress.
 Good mental health is vital for good physical health and a good life.